dphiffer/data-and-social-justice/README.md

 All readings are either available from public websites or (if not) will be shared with students digitally.
 You may want to purchase a paper copy of [*Notes Toward a Performative Theory of Assembly*](http://www.hup.harvard.edu/catalog.php?isbn=9780674983984) for weeks 3-5 readings.

+## USB thumb drive

+Please bring a USB thumb drive with you to each class.
+I will provide thumb drives for purchase for those who need one.

 _This syllabus borrows from [Mimi Onuoha's A Philosophy of Data](A%20Philosophy%20of%20Data) and [Daniel Shiffman's Open Source Studio](https://github.com/shiffman/Open-Source-Studio-ITP)_

 ## Week 1